ZiyuanEstherYan/Visualization-of-Global-Coronavirus-Situation/README.md

 # Visualization of Global Coronavirus Situation
-Visualization of the global pandemic and an detailed visualization of the situation in the US.
+Visualization of the global pandemic and detailed visualization of the situation in the US.

 ### Tools: Tableau